storacha/add-to-web3/README.md

 💌 Considerate contributions welcome!

-*Of note* This is supposed to be a Javascript flavour GitHub Action, but the JS runner is [stuck on node12](https://github.com/actions/runner/issues/772v), and we need at least node14.
-Until the glorious future where the current node version is supported, we wrap the action in a container.

 The `dist` folder is commited to the repo as is the curious cultural norm with JS actions, as the repo is the delivery mechanism, so to spare some cycles for the user users, all the deps are bundled into a single /dist/index.js monolith.
-This no longer makes much sense as we're also wrapping it in a container, but the dream is that the new node16 runner lands, and we can just delete the Dockers and move on.

 <h3 align="center"><a href="https://web3.storage">⁂</a></h3>